Product School

 Go from Zero to Product Manager in 8 Simple Steps

 No need to get overwhelmed!
-Condensing all this information into a structured approach that's easy to take note of will make the journey more manageable.
+Condensing all this information into a structured approach that's easy to take note of will make navigating your product management career path more manageable.
 Here’s a step-by-step guide to help you get started.

 1. Foundational knowledge: Begin with articles, books, and introductory courses to understand the fundamentals of product management.
 This includes the product lifecycle, market research, user persona creation, and basic analytics.
 Reflect on your current skills and interests and identify gaps in your knowledge to help you focus your learning efforts.